paulzer01/another-basic-twitter-clone/README.md

 If everything has been set up correctly, you should be able to access your app via `your_ec2_public_ipv4_address:app_port` e.g. `http://34.209.87.87:5000`.

 However, we do not want to specify the port of the app to access it.
-To eliminate the need to specify the port, we use Nginx which is discussed below.
+To eliminate the need to specify the port, we use NGINX which is discussed below.

 ## 6. Running the app with PM2